jhund/rails-data-explorer/README.md

 ## Features

-* **Optimized for simplicity and convenience**: All you have to do is throw your data in tabular form at *RDE*. *RDE* then decides how to best visualize and present your data.
+* **Optimized for simplicity and convenience**: All you have to do is provide your data in tabular form. *RDE* then decides how to best visualize and present your data.
 * **Batteries included**: *RDE* includes everything required to render stunning charts and visualizations.
 It is tightly integrated with Rails and doesn't require knowledge of charting libraries, statistics, or data engineering.
 * **Comprehensive data visualization and analysis**: Out of the box *RDE* gives you univariate charts and statistics for each column of your data.
-It also gives you single click access to all possible bivariate combinations of your data columns.
+It also gives you single click access to all bivariate combinations of your data columns.
 With a single config param, it will even generate arbitrary multivariate charts for you.
 * **Works with small- and medium-sized data**: *RDE* works great for up to ~100K records.